-5.10 Credit Assessment
+5.10 Credit Assessment (3/21/24) 52

 To ensure QM Status, PFIs are required to verify the Borrower's debt obligations and liabilities, pursuant to TILA/Regulation Z (including 12 CFR 1026.43).
-The verification requirements outlined in this section and this Guide are intended to meet TILA/Regulation Z and its official commentary which permits originators to rely on GSE validation standards to provide reasonably reliable evidence (specifically and the applicable verification requirements outlined in Fannie Mae Single Family Selling Guide Sections B3-3 through B3-6).
+The verification requirements outlined in this section and this Guide are intended to meet TILA/Regulation Z and its official commentary which permits originators to rely on GSE validation standards to provide reasonably reliable evidence (specifically the applicable verification requirements outlined in Fannie Mae Single Family Selling Guide Sections B3-3 through B3-6).
 Any deviations in this Guide from those the GSE's verification standards were only intended to impose more restrictive requirements, and not intend to be more permissive.
-In some circumstances more restrictive, which are provided within this section.
 To the extent the guidance for verification requirements in this MPF Traditional Selling Guide contradict what is provided in aforementioned sections of Fannie Mae's Single Family Selling Guide, the more restrictive policy will supersede.
-The Fannie Mae Selling Guides should only be used for verification purposes.
-Nothing in the Fannie Mae guides supersede a PFI's obligation to considering Borrower's current or reasonably expected income as provided for in TILA/Regulation Z (including 12 CFR 1026.43), and this is the stated intent for verification standards only, as a result, the underwriting and eligibility guidelines of the MPF Guides apply to MPF Traditional mortgage loans.
+The Fannie Mae Selling Guides sections referenced should only be used for verification purposes.
+Nothing in the Fannie Mae guides supersede a PFI's obligation to considering a Borrower's debt obligations and liabilities as provided for in TILA/Regulation Z (including 12 CFR 1026.43).
+This is the stated intent for verification standards only, as a result, the underwriting and eligibility guidelines of the MPF Guides.